jenkinsci/next-build-number-plugin/README.md

 -   You created a new job to handle an existing process and want it to continue from where the old one left off.

-Jenkins requires that **build numbers are always increasing**.
+Jenkins requires that **build numbers are not duplicated**.
 When you click on the link installed by this plugin, a text field will be shown that contains the next build number to be used.
-You can change this number to be anything larger than the value for the previous build.
+You can change this number to be anything larger than the value **for the most recent build**

-**Changing this to a smaller number will do nothing**.
+Note: **Changing this to a number lower than the latest build number will do nothing**.
+You can, however, go back to a previously used number if you delete builds.

 The value can be changed: